How to Make Exterior Wood Doors Last Longer

 Your exterior doors stand between the inside of your home and the great outdoors.
 They’re always there to protect you, but they collect a lot of grime in the process.

 Over time, mud, dirt, and debris build up on the surface of your door and seep into the seams along the frame.
-These environmental “treasures” aren’t just unsightly—they create the perfect breeding ground for moisture, wood rot, mold, and algae.
+These environmental “treasures” are unsightly and create the perfect breeding ground for moisture, wood rot, mold, and algae.

 Regular cleaning gives exterior wood surfaces a chance to dry out when the weather is nice.
-It also helps you catch early signs of damage before they turn into emergencies that require costly repairs.
+It also helps you catch early signs of damage before they turn into costly repairs.

 Tips for Cleaning Exterior Wood Doors

 For added protection, you can also buff in a small amount of boiled linseed oil (not regular) with a microfiber cloth.
-This will darken the color of the door slightly, but helps repel moisture and mold.
+This will darken the color of the door slightly, but it helps repel moisture.

-A professional painter painting a wood exterior door.
+A professional airbrushes a light wooden exterior door

-A professional painter painting a wood exterior door.
+A professional airbrushes a light wooden exterior door

 Painting & Sealing for Extra Protection

-Painting or sealing your door provides a protective layer against weather damage, UV rays, and moisture intrusion.
-It also lowers your risk for warping, cracking, and fading if the door is directly exposed to the sun or rain on a regular basis.
+Painting or sealing your door provides a protective layer against UV rays, the weather, and moisture.
+It also lowers your risk for warping, cracking, and fading.
 Follow the steps below for the best results.

 How to Paint or Seal an Exterior Wood Door

-Start by deciding whether you want to paint or stain.
-Both will protect your door from the elements, but paint is opaque and hides the grain; stain is clear or tinted and highlights it instead.
+Both stain and paint will protect your door from the elements.
+Paint is opaque and hides the grain, while stain is usually clear or tinted, and either highlights it or deepens the color instead.

 It’s best to tackle this job on a dry day when you aren’t expecting any precipitation.
-Avoid painting or sealing when it’s cold, raining, or snowing—it may not cure correctly, leading to cracks and bubbles.
+If you paint or seal it when it’s cold, raining, or snowy, it could bubble up or peel off early.

 Once you’re ready, follow these steps:

-• Prep the Surface: Sand the door lightly and remove any old paint or sealant for a smooth, even finish.
+3. Prep the Surface: Sand the door lightly and remove any old paint or sealant.
+Make sure the surface feels smooth and even for the best finish.

-• Apply Even Coats: thin, even coats and allow each layer to dry thoroughly to prevent streaks or bubbles.
+4. Apply Even Coats: Work in one thin, even coat at a time and allow each layer to dry thoroughly to prevent streaks or bubbles.

-• Let it Cure: Most paints and sealants are dry to the touch within a few hours, but take a couple of days to a few weeks to fully “cure.”
+5. Let it Cure: Most paints and sealants are dry to the touch within a few hours, but take a couple of days to a few weeks to fully cure.
 Be cautious and avoid dents or scratches in this timeframe.

 If you apply a stain or sealant, you can also buff boiled linseed oil into the surface every few months with a soft microfiber cloth.
 This will bring the color to life again and lock moisture out.